 3. Honours Equivalent

-Students from the University of Guelph or another university may upgrade a degree from the general program to the honours program to obtain an Honours Equivalent recognition.
+Students from the University of Guelph or another university may upgrade a general degree to an honours degree (within the same degree program) to obtain an Honours Equivalent recognition.
 Students may also upgrade a degree from the honours program by the completion of an additional specialization to qualify for the Honours Equivalent recognition.
 These students must be readmitted to an honours equivalent program.
 All previous University of Guelph credits are eligible for consideration toward the equivalent degree from the honours program.

 To be granted an Honours Equivalent, students must satisfy the University of Guelph residence requirements.
 In addition, students must satisfy the conditions for graduation for the specified honours program using the calendar that is in effect at the time of admission into the honours equivalent program.
 Normally, all degree program regulations will apply to the Honours Equivalent specialization.

-The students who are granted the Honours Equivalent designation do not participate in a convocation program, but have the designation shown on their transcript and may receive a new degree parchment upon application, subject to surrender of the original degree parchment and payment of the appropriate fee.
+The students who are granted the Honours Equivalent designation do not participate in a convocation program, but have the designation shown on their transcript and may receive a new degree parchment upon application, subject to payment of the appropriate fee.
 Note, parchment replacement applies to Guelph graduates only.

 4. Second Degrees

 Students from the University of Guelph or from another university may graduate with a second undergraduate degree from the University of Guelph, under the following conditions:

 - Students who have graduated with their first degree must apply to the University of Guelph for admission to the second degree program.
 A maximum of 10.00 credits may be transferred from the initial degree program.